CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="FirewallAPI..deleteFirewall"></a>

 ### FirewallAPI~deleteFirewall(id) ⇒ <code>Promise</code>
-deletes an existing firewall within civo
+deletes an existing firewall within civo [DELETE]

 **Kind**: inner method of [<code>FirewallAPI</code>](#FirewallAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error